Accrington v Church in The Worsley Cup

 In fact there was a 23 year gap between Accrington wins in 1936 and 1959 with Church winning the three intervening games.
 A fifteen year period saw Accrington chalk up five successive wins, including victories on the way to final appearances in 1967 and in 1970 when Eddie Robinson lifted the cup.

 A Jack Houldsworth inspired Church team claimed success in 1974 and 1977 and 1983.
 Accrington's 1976 win was in the last Worsley Cup semi final to be played on Thorneyholme Road prior to the 2012 meeting.
-Church have won the last two meetings between the clubs in 2012 and 2016.
+Church have won the last three meetings between the clubs in 2012, 2016 and 2017.

 Round 2 Tuesday, Wednesday, Thursday 6th, 7th, 8th July 1926